Owlfroggy/terracotta-docs/docs/getting_started/language_overview.md

 ## Scripts
 Every Terracotta script represents one line of codeblocks in DiamondFire.
+In other words, each script represents exactly one function, process, or event.
 These scripts are seperated into two parts: Headers that appear at the top of the file and the code that appears below them.

 Headers determine the type of codeline (e.g. whether a line starts with a PLAYER_EVENT block or a FUNCTION block) and any additional information about it (e.g. the cancel scythe or parameters).